iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

         Example of Sensor Data FFT Showing Impact of Vibrations

 Reviewing the actuator outputs is also very useful, especially if you are having problems with your motors “jittering”.
-Oscillating motor outputs mean that the jitter is due to the commands from the flight controller changing rapidly, which may mean the root cause of the issue is linked to vibration.
+Oscillating motor outputs means that the jitter is due to the commands from the flight controller changing rapidly, which may mean the root cause of the issue is linked to vibration.
 An extreme example of these oscillating motor outputs is shown below.
 Note how the periods of oscillation on the outputs correspond with the periods of oscillation on the raw acceleration graph that was previously shown.